semantifyit/RocketRML/Readme.md

 ```

-where the option paramter looks like this:
+where the option parameter looks like this:
 ```javascript
   let options={
         functions: {